Born September 1865, New York State, possibly in Croghan

 Thanks to The FictionMags Index for some of these credits.

 Her story for Weird Tales, entitled "The Ghost Farm," is short but good, I think, and memorable.
 I like the tone and the sentiment.
 It's an example of why weird fiction should come also from women and from writers outside the realms of fantasy, horror, and science fiction.
 It was reprinted in 100 Ghastly Little Ghost Stories (1993), even if it isn't ghastly at all.
 "The Ghost Farm" has as its background the many losses of the Great War.
-That an unavoidable theme and subject of many stories and poems in Weird Tales during the 1920s.
+That was an unavoidable theme and subject of many stories and poems in Weird Tales during the 1920s.

 Susan Andrews Rice died at home in Washington, D.C., on October 5, 1938, at age seventy-three.
 She was buried at Oakwood Cemetery in Falls Church, Virginia, where her family had lived for many years.